robbtraister/client-renderer/README.md

 ## Server-Side

-There is a private phantomjs server running in the image that will be used if `rendered=true` query parameter is provided
+There is a private phantomjs server running in the image that will be used if `rendered=true` query parameter is provided.

+If nodejs is used for the public proxy (see below), phantomjs can be configured to run as a forked process instead of a server (set environment variable `PHANTOMJS` to `process` or `server`; default is server).
+However, there is a startup delay for phantomjs processes which more than defeats the benefit of a dedicated process.

 ## Proxy